 - 7.80 In the past year there were two adjoining authority consultation responses to gypsy and traveller sites.
 These sites were not within the National Park, but officers were consulted as an adjoining authority.
 The first was Janeland, Four Marks (SDNP/19/03457/ADJAUT) for five pitches that was approved in August 2019.
 The second was for a large, strategic, mixed use phased development comprising 13 permanent pitches within Mid Sussex District (SDNP/19/04044/ADJAUT). - 7.81 The consent for the four permanent Gypsy and Traveller pitches at Fern Farm was given in March 2020.
 The site was allocated in the SDLP Policy SD72: Land at Fern Farm in Greatham.
 An additional pitch was approved for planning permission on the site Half Acre in Hawkley.
 Before the third pitch as approved in March 2020, the site previously had two permanent pitches granted in June 2018 (SDNP/18/00440/CND).
 Half Acre was a draft Allocation in the SDLP (draft Policy SD75), but was deleted during the Independent Examination.
-This was due to the site already have planning permission for the two granted in 2018, and at the time there "was no evident prospect for a third" (page 40 of the SDLP Inspectors Report.) - 7.82 As a result of the consent regarding the four permanent pitches at Fern Farm in Greatham, the additional pitch at Half Acre in Hawkley, and allocations in the SDLP, there is no longer an outstanding need for Gypsy and Travellers in the part of the National Park located in East Hampshire, set out in SD33 Part 2 c.
-This will address unmet needs as currently assessed, with the exception of Brighton and Hove (13 pitches outstanding), Hampshire (9 travelling showpeople plots outstanding) and East Sussex (1 pitch outstanding).
+This was due to the site already have planning permission for the two granted in 2018, and at the time there "was no evident prospect for a third" (page 40 of the SDLP Inspectors Report.) - As a result of the consent regarding the four permanent pitches at Fern Farm in Greatham, the additional pitch at Half Acre in Hawkley, and allocations in the SDLP, there is no longer an outstanding need for Gypsy and Travellers in the part of the National Park located in East Hampshire, set out in SD33 Part 2 c.
+This will address unmet needs as currently assessed, with the exception of Brighton and Hove (13 pitches outstanding), East Hampshire (7 travelling showpeople plots outstanding) and East Sussex (1 pitch outstanding).
+The updated 2019 GTAA by Coastal West Sussex notes a need for 16 gypsy and traveller pitches, for households that meet the planning definition, and need for one plot for travelling showpeople.